Car Care

 It should go without saying, but sometimes there’s a temptation to ignore a warning light on the dashboard until you reach your destination.
 That’s a pretty dangerous approach, so it’s always best to check out your car’s handbook to see what’s happening before you set off, particularly where the battery is concerned.
 If you’re still unsure, don’t drive the car.
 Get in touch with your mechanic for advice before you go anywhere.

-Car battery health on your mind since you’re not driving much at the moment?
+Car battery health on your mind since you don’t drive much?
 Get a quote for pay-by-mile car insurance here.

 The most popular questions we’ve been asked about car batteries: